catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 12. **War Zone Refugee**: You grew up in a small agricultural community that provided food for the Commonwealth.
 You enjoyed the simple life.
 Then one day some soldiers came by, told you war was coming.
 Then the tanks rolled in, and next you knew it bombs fell.
 You were forced to escape together with your family and few others, but wherever you went it seemed the War Zone followed.
 You had to kill to survive, steal to eat and each day, while a step closer to the promised refuge, your group grew more and more desperate.
 United at first, the hardships took their toll and eventually they argued, and after blood was drawn, they parted and then you were only a few.
 You met other groups, some seemed friendly at first, but they weren't friends, they just wanted what was yours.
 A large convoy of refugees offered some protection, but wherever there's large number of people, there's corruption, violence and crime.
 Somehow you made it, but it felt like a lifetime ago since you left, and the person who finally arrived at the GZ wasn't the person who left their home all those months ago.

 ## Faction
-Factions are listed on [[factions/index|Factions section]].
+Factions are listed on [[factions/index|Factions section]] of the core book.
 Read through the factions and choose the faction your character swears allegiance to.
-Faction is an important factor in the game, and as different factions have conflicting agendas and are outright in war, you should make your faction choices together with player group and Game Master.
+Faction is an important factor in the game, and as different factions have conflicting agendas and are outright in war, you should make your faction choices together with the group.

-## Engrams
+## Experience

-Engrams are strong memories deeply embedded in the character's digital psyche.
-Distant memories of past lives, vivid traumas and deep-rooted habits that make the character who they are, and define their humanity.
-Death and Rebirth are traumatizing and can result in the corruption of the Digital Psyche, represented by loss of Engrams.

-Write down 1-5 engrams, filling one of the five available slots.
-The number of engrams determines the character's experience where lower number means more experience.
-Since each death takes away a little bit, it is presumed that the longer you've been in the game, the more you've died and traumatized.
-You have a past, and it's not a nice one.

-Each Engram adds a point of **Resolve** and some **Skill Points**, but will cost you **Upgrade Points**.
-The total number of Engrams also determines your **Stress Die**; less engrams you have, the less sensitive you become.
-What is there to fear when you have nothing to lose?
+You can choose how experienced your character is.
+More experienced characters have seen a lot and can be mental trainwrecks, but they have more **Upgrade Points** and tend to have higher, but more focused **Skills**, while younger characters have better **Aptitudes** and more **Resolve**, but will not excel at any one thing.

 | Experience  | Engrams | Mental State | Resolve | Aptitudes | Skills | Upgrades |
 | ----------- | ------- | ------------ | ------- | --------- | ------ | -------- |